3scale-ops/prometheus-exporter-operator/README.md

 ## Prometheus Rules

+PrometheusRules management is not included inside the operator, because it depends on:
+* What you need to monitor (maybe ones just need basic cpu/mem alerts, while others may be interested on specific alerts checking internals of a database)
+* Why you want to be paged (severity warning/critical, minutes duration before firing an alert...)
+* Customizable thresholds definition (it is something that depends on infrastructure dimensions...)

-* Some examples of prometheus rules can be found on [prometheus-rules](prometheus-rules/) directory. ***Take into account that alert thresholds depend on your monitored servers dimensions, so you may need to customize them.***
+However, some examples of prometheus rules can be found on [prometheus-rules](prometheus-rules/) directory.
-* Create all example Prometheus Rules (General, Memcached, Redis, MySQL, PostgreSQL, Sphinx):
+* Create all example Prometheus Rules (General, Memcached, Redis, MySQL, PostgreSQL, Sphinx, ElasticSearch, Cloudwatch):
 ```bash
 $ make prometheus-rules-create:
 ```